brighton36/rvgp/README.md

 # rvgp - A plain text accounting framework for ruby on rake.
-What follows is a workflow tool, and accounting framework, to:
+What follows is a workflow tool, and accounting framework, to automate:
-1. **R**econcile your bank-downloaded csv's into categorized pta journals.
+1. **R**econciliation of your bank-downloaded csv's into categorized pta journals. (interactively!)
-1. **V**alidate the accounting, to protect against errors.
+1. **V**alidation the accounting, to protect against errors. (in ruby)
-1. **G**rid the data!
-Make 'spreadsheets' based on analytic calculations from your journals.
+1. **G**rid'ing the data!
+Make 'spreadsheets' based on analytic calculations from your journals. (ruby here, too)
-1. **P**lot your grids, and generate meaningful graphs of your finances.
+1. **P**lotting grids, and generate meaningful graphs of your finances. (with gnuplot, or google sheets)

 Plus more!
 There's a bunch of tools included for: managing commodities, working with tables, parse journals... too much to list.
 There's plenty of ruby goodness inside to save you time with your accounting, and keep you from reinvent wheels.